We made it through week one! I’m extremely overwhelmed by the out pour of love and support! Thank you all so much and now we move into week two,

 2. Take More Photos

 Take more FULL body pictures.
 Put yourself in front of a camera.
 Look at yourself.
 This is how I started to see myself.
 I started to really look at myself in photos and started to embrace my body fully.
 I used to see photos of myself and think that’s not what I look like.
 I wasn’t spending time looking at myself in the mirror or at all.
 Then when I started blogging and seeing hundreds photos of myself from every angle.
-I embraced every angle because I truly saw myself, I saw my body and I reclaimed it.
+I embraced every angle because I truly saw myself, and I reclaimed it.
 I reclaimed it, owned it and grew a love for my body that couldn’t be taken away from me.
-Us plus size women shy away from full body photos, but reclaim that and TAKE photos that show your whole body.
+Us plus size women shy away from full body photos, but reclaim that and TAKE photos that show your whole self.

 3. Realize Your Power